 Personal information and personal health information are not disclosed for purposes other than those for which such information was collected, except with the consent of the User or as permitted or required by law.
 Personal information and personal health information may only be disclosed within the limits of each individual’s role.
 The limitation described above relating to each agent’s role applies.

-Personal information and personal health information are retained as required by law and professional regulations and to fulfill the purposes for which the information is collected.
+Personal information and personal health information are retained as required by law and professional regulations, pursuant to our retention policy and to fulfill the purposes for which the information is collected.
 Information that is no longer required to fulfill the identified purposes is securely destroyed, erased, or made anonymous.